Hong Kong – Pearl of China (HK.3)

 Back in ’97, just before Britain’s handover of Hong Kong to China, the train-traveler Paul Theroux exclaimed “The people of Hong Kong are criticized for only being interested in business, but it’s the only thing they’ve been allowed to do”.
 That may have been true, back then, but now they are preoccupied with 2 other things too: shopping -not a big surprise, I know- and demonstrating.

 For most locals, this was hard to take.
 Especially after mainland Chinese started the habit of buying all of Honk Kong’s baby milk, driving up the real estate price and taking up all baby hospital beds, the Hong Kongers now find themselves effectively expelled from their own shops and hospitals.
 And for true Hong Kongers, whom, after a century long of plodding and plowing under -ironically- undemocratic rule by the otherwise so civilized Brits, have come to see the mainland as inferior and barbaric, this simply is too much to bare.
 As Bi Feiyu, one of (mainland!)
-China’s leading authors, explains, Honk Kong is losing its identity and culture and habits just as Europe lost its refined Roman culture after it was overran by uncivilized German barbarians.
-Good habits take hundreds of years to develop, but losing them seems to happen in the blink of an eye.
+China’s leading authors, explains, Hong Kong is losing its identity and culture and habits just as Europe lost its refined Roman culture after it was overran by uncivilized German barbarians.
+Good habits take hundreds of years to develop, but losing them seems to happen in the blink of an eye or a spit on the sidewalk.
 It is, fundamentally, the same irreversible change that Tibetans and Uighurs face and struggle against.

 But the social and cultural discontent with the unification is not limited to the loss of purchasing power and colonial civilization.
 It is the political climate, too.
 What also keeps them awake -or rather, what gives them terrible nightmares- I discovered next.
 I had slowly shuffled on, leaving the Filipinos behind and turning some corners left and some others right until I hadn’t the slightest idea where I was or where I was going.
 (This, by the way, happens much more often then I would like to admit, but the upside is that with no destination or schedule to reach, this is quite a liberating way to discover this city -any city, really.)